-The password is necessary only if the computer was shut down in Hibernation mode or boot mode.
-It is not needed in Sleep mode and Restart.
+The password is necessary if the computer was shut down in Hibernation mode, boot mode or Restart.
+It is not needed in Sleep mode.

 To enter a password manually, do the following:

 1. Turn on the power as described in the Getting Started section.
 The following message appears in the screen: